syncsketch/syncsketch-maya/README.md

 ![maya2023](https://img.shields.io/badge/Maya2023-tested-brightgreen.svg)
 ![maya2024](https://img.shields.io/badge/Maya2024-tested-brightgreen.svg)

-#### The Maya plug-in is not currently compatible with Maya 2022.
-We plan to update our architecture to support it but we do not yet have a schedule for the release.

-#### Upvote the feature request on our feedback site to help prioritize Maya plugin development: https://feedback.syncsketch.com/feature-requests/p/maya-plugin

 The syncsketch-maya plugin which will allow you to
-- upload videos and plablasts to syncsketch in seconds, skipping any conversion process
+- upload videos and playblasts to syncsketch in seconds, skipping any conversion process
 - download notes and image annotations from syncsketch back to maya, adjust parameters such like frame offset etc
 - manage your viewport presets for recording